 General Ledger Chart of Accounts

 There are few Examples of Chart of accounts.
-You can get detail information of Chart of Accounts from Accounting terminologies or Chart of accounts article.
+You can get detailed information on the Chart of Accounts from Accounting terminologies or Chart of accounts article.

 - Account Receivable